-HEA 3508 Health and Mental Health Issues With Vulnerable Populations Across The Life Span
+HEA 3508

-3cl hrs, 3 cr This course is designed to enable students to understand various health and mental health problems across the life span.
+Health and Mental Health Issues With Vulnerable Populations Across The Life Span across the life span.
 It reflects the current health issues that include medical diagnoses, physical symptoms and interventions.
 This course will examine social welfare policies and programs to address health and mental health on a continuance of care with an emphasis on prevention.
 Prerequisite: HUS 2405